Trauma Scene Clean-Up

-Any situation requiring biohazard cleanup (bodily fluids, blood and tissue), home or business restoration, and material disposal falls under the category of trauma scene cleanup.
+Any situation requiring biohazard cleanup (bodily fluids, blood, and tissue) or hazardous material disposal at a home or business falls under the category of trauma scene cleanup.
 Specific examples include:

-- Crime scene cleanup, including decontamination of chemicals, such as tear gas
+- Crime scene cleanup, including decontamination of chemicals like tear gas

 - Suicide, homicide and accidental death scene cleanup and decontamination